Dealing With Everyday Stressors

 The power of perspective is simple: how you see a stressor determines how it affects you.
 If you view every stressor as a threat, it’ll drain you.

-Building Resilience: Your Stress-Proof Armor
+Your Stressor-Proof Armor

 Resilience isn’t something you’re born with.
 It’s a skill you develop through consistent practice.
 It’s like building muscle.
 You don’t go to the gym once and expect to bench press 300 pounds.
 You start small, you stay consistent, and over time, you get stronger.